Randalls 1946-1966

 The 6019 Belfort location during its grand opening in 1957, the largest Randalls at the time Source: Houston Chronicle Advertisement October 17, 1957

 By 1960 plans were underway to rebuild older locations, including their original Griggs store, bringing the entire chain up to modern standards.
-In 1961 the new Griggs store would open and a slow trend of acquisitions would begin.
-A store at 10810 S Post Oak Rd, Houston, TX 77035 which started out as Belden’s Minimax was picked up that year.
-This also seems to indicate that Randall’s may have quietly aligned with Minimax supplier, Fleming Co.
-Unfortunately the next year, Blocker Martin, co-founder and at the time owner of Randall’s Supermarkets unexpectedly passed away.
-His son-in-law, Robert Onstead who had previously been mentioned as manager of the Pasadena location, was then placed in charge of the chain, acting as its General Manager.
-Only a few days after the tragic death of Mr. Martin one of his final deals would be made public, the sale of a J.M.H.
+In 1961 the new Griggs store would open, and a slow trend of acquisitions would begin.
+A store at 10810 S Post Oak Rd, Houston, TX 77035, which started out as Belden’s.
+The Belden family had that year switched from Super Valu to Minimax, leaving the store run by the co-op for almost a year before being offered up to Randalls.
+Unfortunately, the next year, Blocker Martin, co-founder and, at the time, owner of Randall’s Supermarkets, unexpectedly passed away.
+His son-in-law, Robert Onstead, who had previously been mentioned as manager of the Pasadena location, was then placed in charge of the chain, acting as its General Manager.
+Only a few days after the tragic death of Mr. Martin, one of his final deals would be made public, the sale of a J.M.H.
 Supermarket to Randall’s off Old Richmond Road.
-This would be the first Westward push that would find Randall’s following a “higher class clientele” as the South of Houston had begun to lose its charm.
-This acquisition would be the last new store Randall’s would buy on its own, with increasing competition in the area the Blocker and Onstead families sought out a plan for the company.
-In April 1964 the family members agreed to allow Food Mart Inc. to acquire Randall’s.
+This would be the first Westward push to find Randall’s following a “higher class clientele” as the South of Houston had begun to lose its charm.
+This acquisition would be the last new store Randall’s would buy independently.
+With increasing competition in the area, the Blocker and Onstead families sought out a plan for the company.
+In April 1964, the family members agreed to allow Food Mart Inc. to acquire Randall’s.
 The company would be valued at nearly $1 Million, and in exchange, the family would also receive stock in Food Mart.
-The new company mostly operated stores in West Texas and New Mexico, with the exception of a chain named C.P.
+The new company mostly operated stores in West Texas and New Mexico, except for a chain named C.P.
 Evan’s which they had recently picked up.
 Evan’s were grocery stores based out of Galveston, and located mostly along the Gulf Coast, although Evans had recently built one location in Houston near the Galleria.

 Source: Houston Chronicle Advertisement June 10, 1964

-Under the new corporation, Robert “Bob” Onstead, would remain on board, being placed in charge of both Randall’s and C. P. Evan’s for “Food Mart Inc. with a new source of capital at their disposal, Randall’s was essentially allowed to continue operations with little oversight from Food Mart Inc. Discovering that the Westside stores were their winners Randall’s would open 3 new locations, and rebrand the single Houston based Evan’s as a Randall’s between 1964 and 1965.
-Things were once again looking up for Randall’s thanks to their new partnership, however, this setup would not last much longer.
-In September 1965 a New Mexico-based Piggly Wiggly franchisee, Shop Rite, made plans to purchase Food Mart Inc. In December of 1965 the “final new Randall’s” (of this chain), would open at 2311 Westheimer.
-By February of the next year even before an official announcement, the Piggly Wiggly name began to surface in Randall’s publications signaling their intent to drop the old names.
+Under the new corporation, Robert “Bob” Onstead would remain on board, being placed in charge of both Randall’s and C. P. Evan’s for “Food Mart Inc. with a new source of capital at their disposal, Randall’s was essentially allowed to continue operations with little oversight from Food Mart Inc. Discovering that the Westside stores were their winners Randall’s would open three new locations, and rebrand the single Houston based Evan’s as a Randall’s between 1964 and 1965.
+Things were once again looking up for Randall’s thanks to their new partnership.
+However, this setup would not last much longer.
+In September 1965, a New Mexico-based Piggly Wiggly franchisee, Shop Rite, made plans to purchase Food Mart Inc. In December of 1965, the “final new Randall’s” (of this chain), would open at 2311 Westheimer.
+By February of the next year, even before an official announcement, the Piggly Wiggly name began to surface in Randall’s publications signaling their intent to drop the old names.
 Within the month, the news broke that both Randall’s and Evans would become Piggly Wiggly stores.
 This would actually signal a return of Piggly Wiggly to the Houston market after a 10-year absence when their last franchise pulled out of town.

 Source: Houston Chronicle Advertisement February 3, 1966